History and Mission

 The Law Library is a place for quiet study and research.
 Please keep conversations and unnecessary noise to a minimum.

-Wireless Internet access is available throughout the Law Library.
-Additionally, a computer lab is located in room 513 in the Law Library.
+The University provides wireless access within the Law Library.
+Additionally, The College of Law Computer Lab is located in room 513 in the Law Library.
 The lab is for the use of College of Law students, faculty and staff.
 The Lab has networked workstations that provide access to Lexis and Westlaw, Computer-Assisted Legal Instruction (CALI) exercises, word processing software and the Internet.
 Please note that any unauthorized use of Lexis and Westlaw is a violation of the Honor Code.

 Law students have access to several other University computer labs throughout the Loop Campus.
-For current listing, please see the following: http://offices.depaul.edu/is/services/labs-classrooms/computer-labs/Pages/default.aspx
+For an up to date listing, please see the following:

-For your convenience, DePaul University uses Intelliprint, a print monitoring system that utilizes student ID cards for identifying print jobs.
+For your convenience, DePaul University uses Intelliprint, a print monitoring system that utilizes student ID cards for initialing print jobs.
+Students pay for printing as needed through Demon Express on their ID cards.
 The system was designed to protect the environment and control excessive paper use, thereby reducing costs that can affect tuition prices.
-Students pay for printing as needed through Demon Express Account on their ID cards.
-There are three Intelliprint stations in the Law Library.
-A Value Transfer Station (VTS), where patrons can add funds to their account is located in room 402.
+There are 3 Intelliprint stations in the Law Library and a Value Transfer Station (VTS) in room 402.

 Conference/Group Study Rooms

-The Law Library has three photocopiers.
-Each has a duplexer and a paper feeder attached.
+The Law Library has four photocopiers, three of which have duplexers and a paper feeder attached.
 Copies are ten cents per page.
 The photocopiers do not accept cash.
 You must use a Demon Express copy card or DePaul ID.
 To purchase or add money to a copy card, use the DePaul Value Transfer Station located in Copy room 402.
-The Value Transfer Station machine accepts $1, $5, $10 and $20 bills.
+The Value Transfer Station machine accepts $1, $5, $10 and $20 bills .
 Alternatively, you can add money to your Demon Express account via Campus Connect using a credit card.
 Please report any photocopier problems to the circulation desk staff.

 Circulation Services (312) 362-6892